Honor Code Violations

 - If the student makes a statement accepting responsibility for all of the violation(s), the hearing proceeds to the sanctioning phase (See “Sanctioning” below).

 - If the student makes a statement not accepting responsibility for some or all of the violation(s), the student may make an opening statement to the panel.

 - After the opening statements, the presiding officer calls witnesses.

 - Each witness is sworn in by an affirmative response to the following: “Do you solemnly (swear or affirm) that, to the best of your knowledge, the information you are about to give is the whole truth and nothing but the truth?”

-- After a witness has been sworn in, under the direction of the presiding officer, the witness may be questioned by the investigator, by the accused student, and by members of the panel.
+- After a witness has been sworn in, under the direction of the presiding officer, the witness may be questioned by the accused student, and by members of the panel.
 The purpose of the questioning is to discover the truth.
 The presiding officer will encourage questions that tend toward that goal and will disallow questions that are irrelevant, unnecessary, or repetitious.

 - When questioning of a witness is complete, the presiding officer instructs the witness to remain available until the hearing is complete.
 A witness may be dismissed if all present agree that the witness will not need to be recalled.

 - After all witnesses have been questioned, the presiding officer recalls any witness requested by the panel.
 The presiding officer also recalls witnesses requested by the accused student or the reporting instructor if the presiding officer determines that the questions to be asked are relevant and necessary.